BenjaminSchaar/barlow_track/barlow_track/barlow_project_template/README.md

 ```
 conda activate wbfm
+cd /path/to/this/repo
 python barlow_track/scripts/optimize_hyperparameters.py -p /path/to/hyperparameter_search_template.yaml
 ```

 By default this runs on the cluster, thus you may want to run it in a tmux session.
-The python script will submit batch jobs (up to 100 total), and
+The python script will submit batch jobs (up to 100 total), and search through parameters to find the best loss.

 This will create a series of nested folders in the parent folder, which are all copies of this single-project folder.
 They are named trial_N, with the actually used hyperparameters saved in their individual train_config.yaml files.